ChristianSpreafico/Stopmotion/README.md

 # Stopmotion
 <div class='ContainerParagraph'>
 		<h3>
-			Stopmotion is a JQuery plugin to realise stories with
+			Stopmotion is a JQuery plugin to realise stories with Stop motion technique in web pages.
-			<a href='https://en.wikipedia.org/wiki/Stop_motion' target='_blank'>Stop motion</a>
-			technique in web pages.
 			<ul>
 				<li>
 					Add any kind of images (svg, jpg, ...)